synthninja/onchain-presale/README.md

 `npx hardhat ignition deploy ignition/modules/PresaleAndToken.ts --network localhost`

-This will create deployment record in `ignition/deployment/...` which will need to be wiped you want to redploy a new version (`npx hardhat ignition wipe`)
+This will create deployment record in `ignition/deployment/...` which will need to be wiped you want to redploy a new version (`npx hardhat ignition wipe` or rm -rf the relevant folder in `ignition/deployments`)

 ### Tooling docs